Pinchez25/fineract-python-client/fineract/docs/GeneralLedgerAccountApi.md

 Create a General Ledger Account

-Note: You may optionally create Hierarchical Chart of Accounts by using the \"parentId\" property of an Account Mandatory Fields:  name, glCode, type, usage and manualEntriesAllowed
+Note: You may optionally create Hierarchical Chart of Accounts by using the "parentId" property of an Account Mandatory Fields: name, glCode, type, usage and manualEntriesAllowed

 ### Example